tc39/notes/meetings/2017-11/nov-28.md

 ZB: We can optimise for fast passes if the arguments are strings so performance isn't a concern.
 Im not concerned of cognitive load but I am around principle of least surprise which should prevent us from reusing `replace*` if we change the signature.
 On the other hand bringing `replace` and `substiute` into JS feels an inconsistent large-scale language API.

-MS: Yeah the issue with replaceAll is that if it has the same semantics, whats the use?
+MLS: Yeah the issue with replaceAll is that if it has the same semantics, whats the use?
 Just tack on a `g` to the RegExp flags.

 BE: Having simple methods that just work on strings is useful, but replace/replaceAll is something to think about.